 P55 has current location (currently holds) is a shortcut.
 A more detailed representation can make use of the fully developed (i.e. indirect) path from E19 Physical Object through P25 moved (moved by), E9 Move P26 moved to (was destination of) to E53 Place if and only if this Move is the most recent.

 P56 bears feature (is found on):

 Domain: E19 Physical Object Range: E26 Physical Feature

 Subproperty of: E18 Physical Thing.
-P46 is composed of (forms part of): E18 Physical Thing specify the location of the feature on the object.
+P46 is composed of (forms part of): E18 Physical Thing

 Quantification: one to many, dependent (0,n:1,1)